effectualpy/effectual/README.md

         task setup

-2) Then to build an distributable tar.gz and wheel:
+2) Then to build a distributable tar.gz and wheel:

         task build